Preparations for dry skin (emollients) and other skin preparations

-As some local people have died after using products for dry skin and going near cigarettes, cookers or other types of naked flame, West Yorkshire Fire and Rescue Service has produced this video.
-Please watch it and tell your family and friends.
+As some local people have died after using products for dry skin and going near cigarettes, cookers or other types of naked flame, West Yorkshire Fire and Rescue Service has produced a short presentation.
+Please read it and tell your family and friends.

 BBC News Health has also highlighted the dangers of using products for dry skin whilst smoking or using naked flames.